Jeep Buyers Guide

 Restored showroom condition Ford GPW and Willys MB’s from top dealers will sell at this price.
 Or if rebuilt by the private seller, will have been looked after and garaged, maintained and serviced throughout ownership.
 This jeep may have been rebuilt, or been overhauled, so be sure to look at as many original parts as possible.
 Don’t get blindsided by extras like sirens and frills – these can be purchased separately later.
 No jeep is the same, and you will have a chance to make it your own.

-£30,000 - £50,000
+£35,000 - £50,000

-Fully restored showroom condition early Jeeps such as prototype Ford GP’s and Willys MB Slat Grill Jeeps from 1941 are of this price range.
+Jeep prototypes are of this price range.
 The earlier the jeep – the more you pay.
-Look out for original pancake air filters on FordGP’s – as they’re rare to find if you need to add on, and have been seen to cost £3,000!
+Look out for original pancake air filters on Ford GP’s – as they’re rare to find if you need to add on, and have been seen to cost around £3,000!

-£50,000 upwards
+£50,000 upwards (and we mean.... upwards!)

-It's not unheard of that an early rare Ford GPA amphibious Jeep sells for £150,000; these are usually from collections and don’t come up onto the market that often.
-But be careful to inspect these jeeps thoroughly, as a poor judgement will be very costly.
-These highly sought-after jeeps often are released to much anticipation, so it's worth understanding more by discussing the 'find' on notable Facebook pages, or by contacting jeep clubs such as the IMPS
+Be careful to inspect jeeps thoroughly, as a poor judgement will be very costly.
+These highly sought-after jeeps often are released to much anticipation, so it's worth understanding more by discussing the 'find' on notable Facebook pages, or by contacting jeep clubs such as the IMPS.

 Where to find them

-- Milweb.net Classified ads will show you a large selection of jeeps in the UK and Europe.
+• Milweb.net: Classified ads will show you a large selection of jeeps in the UK and Europe.

-- Ebay.co.uk – be aware of false listings and scammers.
+• Ebay.co.uk: be aware of false listings and scammers.
 Always view before taking delivery - and transfer money in person, never online.

-- Classic Military Vehicle magazine, quarterly, at all good newsagents.
+• Classic Military Vehicle magazine, quarterly, at all good newsagents.
 Find the classifieds section on the back page.

-- Word of Mouth - Join a club, the IMPS is great - we are members too
+• Word of Mouth - Join a club, the IMPS is great - we are members too.

 Whether you are looking for a project to rebuild yourself, a second hand jeep to take custody of, or thinking of ordering a perfectly rebuilt bespoke restoration from our Surrey workshop, call us on 01483 860403 or email us for more information and availability.